OSCNWeb/oscn-careers/_posts/2023-09-27-special-judge-oklahoma.md

 Applicants must submit an original and two (2) copies of the following:

-1. A one page letter expressing the applicant’s reasons for applying for the position;
+1. A one page letter expressing the applicant's reasons for applying for the position;
-2. A resume, including employment history and residential address (Title 20 O.S. § 122 (1));
+2. A resume, including employment history and residential address (Title 20 O.S.
+Section 122 (1));
 3. Three references - one from each category is suggested:
   - A current or former employer, indicating whether we may contact them;
   - A judge or hearing officer, **not** in Oklahoma County District Court, before whom the applicant has appeared;